batteries76/gentech-2019/term02/extra-discrete-maths.md

 It looks messy, but we can treat the x like a variable, and the little ```i``` as the iterator.

 In this world (the Discrete Maths world), there are no fractions.
 So here we start at 0, and move up by steps, iterating through our domain of elements.
 So we are going to iterate through our array, applying the function to each element.
-And we are going to sum it all.
+And finally we are going to sum it all up.

 The top of the ```Σ``` is the number that our <sub>i</sub> is going to stop at.